pjungwir/db_leftovers/README.md

 Known Issues
 ------------

+* Multi-column foreign keys are not supported.
+This shouldn't be a problem for a Rails project, unless you are using a legacy database.
+If you need this functionality, let me know and I'll look into adding it.

 * It'd be nice to have another Rake task that will read your database and generate a new `db_leftovers.rb` file, to help people migrating existing projects that already have lots of tables.